 Find a ski shop with a good reputation and honestly describe how often you plan to ski and how well your child skis or snowboards.
 Most ski shops offer a fleet of kids ski equipment in a price range from inexpensive ski packages with skis, boots, poles and bindings starting at about $200 – an entry level ski package that should last for a season, maybe two.
 More advanced and expert skis and boots for kids is available at the $500+ range, if your child is really proficient, carving turns, skiing moguls and black diamond trials, demanding more from their skis, boots and bindings.
 Expert kids skis and snowboards and boots are more performance oriented.

-Ask if the Ski Shop offers a Trade In at season’s end where your children’s ski equipment purchase is credited, at 50% of the purchase price for example, toward the purchase of next year’s ski gear.
+Trade In Kids Ski Equipment at season’s end where your children’s ski equipment is credited, usually at 50% of the purchase price, toward the purchase of next year’s ski gear.
 Ski Trade In programs for kids equipment are great for growing kids, you can even swap out boots mid season if your child’s feet grow significantly.
-Lease or Ski trade Plans work well for the ski shop too as they gain your loyalty for years to come, and you buy other ski stuff when you are in the shop – goggles, helmets, hand warmers, ski clothing for the kids and mom and dad.
+Lease or Ski Trade Plans work well for the ski shop too as they gain your loyalty for years to come, and you buy other ski stuff when you are in the shop – goggles, helmets, hand warmers, ski clothing for the kids and mom and dad.

-Go to the ski shop pre-season to get the best selection and service, versus shopping for skis on Christmas Eve or the day before kids winter break.
+Visit ski shops pre-season to get the best selection and service, versus shopping for skis on Christmas Eve or the day before kids winter break.
 Ski shop technicians can size to the future in the fall, which parents appreciate, while looking out for comfort for the child.
 If a boot is too small or too big, the kids won’t be comfortable and it can be dangerous and certainly affect their enjoyment and their performance.
-Buying from a ski shop, you get this personalized service and a ski warrantee and guarantee of some kind, an advantage over the ski swap or buying ski equipment from eBay or Craig’s list.
+Buying from a ski shop, you get this personalized service and a ski warranty or guarantee of some kind, an advantage over the ski swap or buying skis on EBay or Craig’s list.

-Buying ski equipment or snowboards from EBay and Craig’s list can save you money, but you need to know your exact ski boot size and read reviews on kids skis you are purchasing as there is no return or refund.
-Also watch out for EBay shipping fees on skis.
-You can spend another $50-100 on shipping the skis ore snowboard that seemed like such a great deal on at online auction.
+Buying ski equipment or snowboards from eBay and Craig’s list can save you money, but you need to know your exact ski boot size and read reviews on kids skis you are purchasing as there is no return or refund.
+Also watch out for eBay shipping fees on skis.
+You can spend another $50-100 on shipping the skis or snowboard that seemed like such a great deal.

 As kids get bigger and better, they want their own new equipment and you will inevitably have to buy new ski gear or snowboards.
 But for starting your kids with ski and snowboard equipment, ski shop trade in programs, buying used or leased ski equipment is a better value

-If you are organized (or just overzealous like our family foursome) – you drag out the kids’ gear for a fitting when the first red leaf appears.
+If you are organized (or just overzealous like our family foursome) – you try on the kids’ gear for a fitting when the first red leaf appears.
 If you are the procrastinating type, you wait for a frosty Friday night in December to pack for your first ski weekend, then proceed to full panic mode upon discovering last season’s stuff is too tight.